Timinator2000/Algorithm_X/06 - your turn/03 - einstein riddle.md

 * `a` _must not_ be chosen with `b`
 * `a` _must not_ be chosen with `d`
 * `a` _must not_ be chosen with `e`
+* `c` _must not_ be chosen with `b`
+* `c` _must not_ be chosen with `d`
+* `c` _must not_ be chosen with `e`

 The only options left are to choose both `a` and `c` or to choose some combination of  `b`, `d` and `e`.

-If Georges must have Salad, you can accomplish that by making sure Georges cannot have any of the other food options.
-Later in the playground, I’ll discuss another way to handle mutual inclusivity, but changing the mutually inclusive requirement to a set of mutually exclusive requirements is an easy and often effective solution that works wonderfully on Einstein's various riddles.
+If Georges must have Salad, you can accomplish that by making sure Georges cannot have any of the other food options and Salad cannot go with anybody except Georges.
+Later in the playground, I will discuss another way to handle mutual inclusivity, but changing the mutually inclusive requirement to a set of mutually exclusive requirements is an easy and often effective solution that works wonderfully on Einstein's various riddles.